Sausage and Caramelized Onion Stuffing

 - Spices – such as an Italian herbs blend, or my favorite is Greek Freak from Spiceology

-Find the printable recipe card with exact measurements and instructions below.
+Find the full printable recipe card with exact measurements and step-by-step instructions below.

 How to Make Sausage and Caramelized Stuffing